OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlInstancerGeometry.md

         default: <scene_rdl2.__scene_rdl2__.IntVector object at >

-        <p class=jekyll-theme-minimal scene-class-attr-comment">A list of index values to hide / disable.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">A list of index values to hide / disable.
 For example, with 4 instances you can supply a list of 0, 2 to disable those instances.
 If an index in this list is out of range, it is ignored.</p>

     <h3>evaluation_frame</h3>